gencnis/NLPFinalProject/README.md

 ## Description

 Topic specific, extractive unsupervised document summarization of a video game (Stardew Valley) wiki website, using TextRank Algorithm and Rouge-2 Score evaluation.
+You can find the related paper in this repository as the pdf, you can click [here](https://docs.google.com/presentation/d/1VcvpL7EQGHhU-agATzA9-BfdZjE4_-sAOEp15ehWanQ/edit?usp=sharing) to view our presentation.

 ## Getting Started